ml58158/SCCM-Client-Dynamic-Provisioning/README.md

 4. OOBE “Out of Box Experience” is bypassed.

-5. Local Admin User Account is setup for testing & troubleshooting.

-6. The Device is joined to the domain
+5. The Device is joined to the domain

-7. Windows 10 Pro is upgraded to Windows 10 Enterprise
+6. Windows 10 Pro is upgraded to Windows 10 Enterprise

-8. SCCM Client is installed onto the device and sync’d to SCCM Server
+7. SCCM Client is installed onto the device and sync’d to SCCM Server

-9. Google Chrome is Installed.
+8. Google Chrome is Installed.

-10. Pre-Configured Windows 10 Start Menu files are Copied to the Default User Folder.
+9. Pre-Configured Windows 10 Start Menu files are Copied to the Default User Folder.

-11. The Service Account Auto-Login and Reboot Registry keys are imported.
+10. The Service Account Auto-Login and Reboot Registry keys are imported.

-12. The Scheduled Task to add the machine to the collection is created.
+11. The Scheduled Task to add the machine to the collection is created.

 ### ICD Provisioning Ends ###

 ### POST-PROVISIONING SETUP ###

-13. The Machine Auto-Logs into the Domain Joined Service Account.
+12. The Machine Auto-Logs into the Domain Joined Service Account.

-14. The System waits for 1:30 mins for SCCM to Configure.
+13. The System waits for 1:30 mins for SCCM to Configure.

-15. The System then reboots and Auto-Logins back into Domain Service Account.
+14. The System then reboots and Auto-Logins back into Domain Service Account.

-16. The Scheduled Task Runs and Google Chrome is automatically opened to the Web Server.
+15. The Scheduled Task Runs and Google Chrome is automatically opened to the Web Server.

-17. The Machine is then added to the Provisioning SCCM Collection.
+16. The Machine is then added to the Provisioning SCCM Collection.

-18. The Enterprise Software and Configure Task Sequence starts to finish the machine setup, install software and complete the configuration.
+17. The Enterprise Software and Configure Task Sequence starts to finish the machine setup, install software and complete the configuration.

+18. Finally, a Status Filter Rule is created that will execute a vbs script upon the successful completion of the task sequence.
-19. Finally, System Orchestrator runs a 'Delete from SCCM Collection' Runbook that removes the machine from the collection.
+    This final step removes the provsioned machine from the collection and keeps the collection clean.

 ### Part A: File Compression ###